While “American Bloodline” is put on hold, a new podcast about the internet emerges.

 “The entire news cycle at that time was about coronavirus, so we wanted to make a podcast that was decidedly not about COVID and just about the places people go for comfort and entertainment,” Schleede said.

-“Request Pending” releases its first episode on June 29, with subsequent episodes following every Monday afterwards and the season finale releasing on September 1.
-The podcast will be available on iTunes, Spotify, and The Drag’s website.
+“Request Pending” releases its first episode on June 29, with subsequent episodes following every Monday afterwards and the season finale releasing Sept.
+1. The podcast will be available on iTunes, Spotify, and The Drag’s website.